-The Council comprises 75 Councillors representing 70 electoral areas called divisions.
+The Council comprises 75 Councillors representing 70 electoral areas called Divisions.
 All Councillors meet together as the Council, usually five times a year, and decide the Council's overall policies and set the budget for each year.
-The Council appoints the Leader of the Council who in turn appoints up to nine other councillors who together make up the Cabinet.
+The Council appoints the Leader of the Council who in turn appoints nine other councillors who together make up the Cabinet.
 It also appoints members to committees concerned with overview and scrutiny of the actions of the Cabinet and dealing with matters of a regulatory nature.
+Essex County Council was subject to a boundary review in 2023/2024 where it was recommended that the County Council had 78 seats, the final report and recommendations can be found on the LGBCE website, in light of local government reform these changes have not been implemented.